-I therefore endorse the second of the purposes given for calling this meeting, namely the formation of an International Advisory Council of Religious Globalising Spiritual Values and Spiritual Leaders for the United Nations.
+I therefore endorse, as my first proposal, the second of the purposes given for calling this meeting.
 But I would go further and say that the calling of interfaith councils to advise those in government is necessary at a national as well as at the international level.
 Until there is a readiness to listen to such advice at the national level, we can hardly expect such advice to make an impact on those who serve their national governments in this place.
-Until there is a general acceptance of the implications of that ethnic, cultural and religious pluralism that the United Nations has championed from its beginning, we shall get nowhere.
+Until there is a general acceptance of the implications of ethnic, cultural and religious pluralism that the United Nations has championed from its beginning, we shall get nowhere.

-Setting an example to others by adopting this proposal, then, is only a beginning.
-Indeed, it will generally be regarded as simply a cosmetic gesture, a mere gimmick, unless the extension of this idea to national and regional spheres of government is also encouraged as part of the U.N.'s work in keeping world peace.
+Setting an example to others by adopting an International Advisory Council of Religious and Spiritual Leaders for the United Nations is, then, only a beginning.
+Indeed, it will generally be regarded as simply a cosmetic gesture, a mere gimmick, unless the extension of this idea to national and regional spheres of government is also encouraged as part of the UN's work in keeping world peace.
 It is there, after all, that action is taken for social improvement, diminishing conflict and encouraging harmony.
 It is there that the example should most importantly be set.

-Changing human nature takes time and in any case is best pursued at the personal level, as the example of Gandhi indicates.
-But the encouragement of insight into human nature and of the resolution to transcend it is most effective when one is young.
-For this reason, education is of vital importance in achieving a viable platform for giving peace a better chance in future generations.
-Kurt Hahn recognised this when, inspired by the work of the U.N., he set up the first of what were to become the United World Colleges to promote international understanding and a listening attitude among students from all nations.
+Changing human nature takes time and in any case is best pursued at the personal level.
+But the encouragement of insight into it and of the resolution to transcend it is most effective when one is young.
+For this reason education is of vital importance in achieving a viable platform for giving peace a better chance in future generations.
+Kurt Hahn recognised this when, inspired by the work of the UN he set up the first of what were to become the United World Colleges to promote international understanding and a listening attitude among students from all nations.